Barcelona, map of shadows

 Duration 100' / no intermission

 Commission Barcelona, Map of Shadows is made possible by the New York State Council on the Arts with the support of Governor Kathy Hochul and the New York State Legislature.
+Rebekah Heller was partially supported by OPERA America’s Opera Grants for Women Stage Directors and Conductors, generously funded by the Marineau Family Foundation.

-Premiere TBA at NYU Skirball Center
+Premiere TBA at NYU Skirball Center, produced by American Opera Projects & Mabou Mines